-We anticipate that our existing cash and cash equivalents will be sufficient to fund operations for at least the next 12 months.
-We believe that our 2008 cash requirement to fund our operations will average approximately \$550,000 per month and, in 2009 we expect to increase to approximately \$850,000 per month.
-We anticipate our projected monthly cash requirements will increase significantly as we increase our expenditures for:
+We believe that our 2008 cash requirement to fund our operations will average approximately \$660,000 per month and that our 2009 average cash requirement to fund operations will increase to approximately \$950,000 per month.
+We anticipate our monthly cash requirements will increase significantly as we increase our expenditures for:

 - our lawsuit against Microsoft;

 - infrastructure;

-- · sales and marketing;
+- sales and marketing;

 - research and development;

 - personnel; and

 - general business enhancements.